 “It was tragic,” Jeezy Jenkins told CNN affiliate WKMG.
 He was working on a nearby roof when the accident happened.

 “It was just kids on the ground and there was teachers giving CPR.
 It was horrible.
 I’ve never seen nothing like that before and I hope I never have to see something like that again.”

 The driver of the car that was forced into the day care center wasn’t injured.
 He waited at the scene as workers loaded his car onto a tow truck.

-Highway Patrol spokeswoman Sgt.
-Kim Monte said a telephone tip helped authorities find the missing Durango.
+Monte said it was a telephone tip that helped locate the missing Durango.